Tiger Jade Crassula (Crassula picturata) Indoor Care Tips, Propagation and Common Issues

 Pests

 Common pests in Crassula picturata are scale insects, mealy bugs and spider mites.
-Isolate the affected plant to prevent spread to the rest of houseplants.
+Isolate the affected plant to prevent spread to the rest of plants.
+Spray the plant with an insecticidal soap to get rid of the pests.
+Ensure to follow the manufacturer's recommendations.

 Diseases